lzy0007/database_project/readme.md

 - customer_name who buy the most in price, who buy the most in number of inventory
 - distribution of customer in city
 - distribution of sales over customer city
-- the number of customer over years
+- the number of customer over payment years

 ## staff dashboard (LOO)